-The listing of the Company's common shares was moved voluntarily from the TSX Venture Exchange following the RTO to the Canadian Securities Exchange with the first day of trading on May 7, 2010 under the ticker "ACH".
+The listing of the Company's common shares moved from the Canadian Securities Exchange ("CSE") to the TSX Venture Exchange ("TSXV") on February 23, 2015 under the ticker "ACH".

 For more details regarding the formation of Arch Biopartners, please see the Company's public disclosures including the Management Information Circular dated Feb 26, 2010 filed at www.sedar.com.